JasonSanford/leaflet-vector-layers/README.md

 ### Docs + Demos

-For details see the [documentation and demos](http://geojason.info/leaflet-vector-layers/) or read a [blog post](http://geojason.info/2012/leaflet-vector-layers/).
+For details see the [documentation and demos](http://jasonsanford.github.io/leaflet-vector-layers/).